Hurricane Season Is Here: How to Reduce Your Anxiety

 After the Storm

-Many hurricane survivors will experience emotional and physical symptoms such as headaches, muscle tension, insomnia, and nausea for days or even weeks after the storm.
+Many survivors of severe storms will experience emotional and physical symptoms such as headaches, muscle tension, insomnia, and nausea for days or even weeks afterward.

 If you are having difficulty coping, consider the following: